Saint: Eastern Orthodoxy

-In the Eastern Orthodox Church, a saint is defined as anyone who is in Heaven, whether recognized here on Earth, or not.
-By this definition, Adam and Eve, Moses, the various prophets, except for the angels and archangels are all given the title of "Saint".
-Sainthood in the Orthodox Church does not necessarily reflect a moral model, but the communion with God: there are countless examples of people who lived in great sin and became saints by humility and repentance, such as Mary of Egypt, Moses the Ethiopian, and Dysmas, the repentant thief who was crucified.
-Therefore, a more complete Eastern Orthodox definition of what a saint is, has to do with the way that saints, through their humility and their love of humankind, saved inside them the entire Church, and loved all people.
+In the Eastern Orthodox Church, a saint is defined as anyone who is in Heaven besides God, whether recognised here on earth, or not.
+By this definition, Adam and Eve, Moses, the various prophets, and archangels are all given the title of "Saint".
+Sainthood does not necessarily reflect a moral model, but communion with God; there are many examples of people who lived in great sin and became saints by humility and repentance: Saints Mary of Egypt, Moses the Ethiopian, and Dismas, the repentant thief who was crucified with Jesus Christ.
+Therefore, a more complete Orthodox definition of what a saint is, has to do with the way that saints, through their humility and their love of mankind, saved inside them the entire Church, and loved all people.

+Canonization

-Orthodox belief considers that God reveals saints through answered prayers and other miracles.
-Saints are usually recognized by a local community, often by people who directly knew them.
-As their popularity grows they are often then recognized by the entire Church.
+The Orthodox belief is that God reveals saints through answered prayers and other miracles.
+Saints are usually recognised by their local community, often by people who directly knew them.
+As their popularity grows they are often then recognised by the entire Church through the Holy Spirit.
 The word canonization means that a Christian has been found worthy to have his name placed in the canon (official list) of saints of the Church.
 The formal process of recognition involves deliberation by a synod of bishops.
-The Orthodox Church does not require the manifestation of miracles; what is required is evidence of a virtuous life.
+The Orthodox Church does not require the manifestation of miracles, as it does in Roman Catholicism; what is required is evidence of a virtuous life and prior local veneration of the saint.

-If the ecclesiastical review is successful, this is followed by a service of Glorification in which the Saint is given a day on the Church calendar to be celebrated by the entire Church.
+If the ecclesiastical review is successful, this is followed by a service of glorification in which the saint is given a day on the liturgical calendar to be celebrated by the entire Church.
 This does not, however, make the person a saint; the person already was a saint and the Church ultimately recognized it.

-As a general rule, only clergy will touch relics in order to move them or carry them in procession, however, in veneration the faithful will kiss the relic to show love and respect toward the saint.
+As a general rule, only clergy will touch relics in order to move them or carry them in procession; however, in veneration the faithful will kiss the relic to show love and respect toward the saint.
 The altar in an Orthodox Church usually contains relics of saints, often of martyrs.
-Church interiors are covered with the Icons of saints.
+Church interiors are covered with the icons of saints.
 When an Orthodox Christian venerates icons of a saint he is venerating the image of God which he sees in the saint.

-Because the Church shows no true distinction between the living and the dead, as the saints are considered to be alive in Heaven, saints are referred to as if they are still alive, and are venerated, not worshiped.
-They are believed to be able to intercede for salvation and help mankind either through direct communion with God or by personal intervention.
+Because the Church shows no true distinction between the living and the dead, as the saints are considered to be alive in heaven, saints are referred to as if they are still alive, and are venerated, not worshipped.
+They are believed to be able to intercede for the living for salvation or other requests and help mankind either through direct communion with God or by personal miraculous intervention.